 Travel insurance offers a wide array of benefits in any number of emergency situations.
-Yet, many people are willing to gamble with their vacation investment.
-A survey conducted for the US Travel Insurance Association, for example, revealed that only 22% of Americans – or roughly one out of five – whose travels were impacted by medical conditions, natural disasters and other events, had travel insurance.
+Many people are willing to gamble with their vacation investment.
+A survey conducted for the US Travel Insurance Association (USTIA), for example, revealed that only 22% of Americans – or roughly one out of five – whose travels were impacted by medical conditions, natural disasters and other events, had travel insurance.

 What You Thought About Travel Insurance is Wrong

-- Myth 1: I don’t need travel insurance because I’m already covered.
+- Myth 1: I don’t need to buy it because I’m already covered.
 People often think their health or homeowners insurance, credit cards, and other means will fully cover them in case of travel emergencies.
-However, neither health or homeowners insurance, nor most credit card insurance policies reimburse nonrefundable travel payments if you need to cancel a trip because of illness.
+However, neither health or homeowners insurance nor most credit card insurance policies reimburse nonrefundable travel payments if you need to cancel a trip because of illness.
 Likewise, domestic health insurance policies may not cover medical evacuation, especially abroad.
-Nor will other types of insurances help reimburse emergency expenses for accommodations and incidentals if your travels are interrupted or delayed because of a natural or other catastrophe.
-According to a survey conducted for the US Travel Insurance Association, no other single source provides the full spectrum of coverage and services that comprehensive travel insurance does.
+Nor will other types of insurances help reimburse emergency expenses for accommodations and incidentals if your travels are interrupted or delayed because of a natural or another catastrophe.
+According to a survey conducted by the USTIA, no other single source provides the full spectrum of coverage and services that comprehensive travel insurance does.

 - Myth 2: Nothing will happen to me.
 One in six Americans (17%) say their travel plans have been impacted by medical conditions, natural disasters including severe weather; or mechanical or carrier-caused problems, according to another survey for UStiA.When unforeseen events – from medical emergencies to a lost passport to being caught in a storm – derail a trip, travel insurance can provide financial coverage and medical services.
 Consider that a medical evacuation alone could cost up to $100,000 or more.
-Travel insurance also provides a support network to assist travelers with needed services, from coordinating emergency medical care, to helping locate overnight accommodations, obtaining paperwork for lost or stolen passports, and more.
+These plans also provide a support network to assist travelers with needed services, from coordinating emergency medical care to helping locate overnight accommodations, obtaining paperwork for lost or stolen passports, and more.

 - Myth 3: My pre-existing condition won’t be covered.
 Many travel insurance policies cover pre-existing conditions if the policy is purchased within a set amount of time – usually two weeks – following initial trip payment.
 Since requirements may vary, UStiA suggests travelers check with their travel insurance company.